 Often in yoga class, I encourage students to focus on and breathe into the place of discomfort.
 This practice has the potential for great healing.

-Often I give the “going to the well” visual.
+Often I give the going to the well visual.
 With the inhale, the lever is being drawn upward and fresh water is being drawn into the place that needs healing.
 During the pause in breath, the healing potential of the prana is amplified through intention.
 Upon the exhale, the lever is pressed down and all the muck, mire, stagnation, disease, etc. is expelled out.
-Once again, make this visual very personal and authentic.

 This is a powerful, pranic healing exercise.
 It requires three things: Attention, Intention, and Breath